githubtraining/training-manual/book/managers/02_collaboration.md

 ### The GitHub Ecosystem

-Rather than force you into a "one size fits all" ecosystem, GitHub strives to be the place that brings all of your favorite tools together.
+Rather than force you into a "one size fits all" ecosystem, GitHub strives to be a place of reliability and discovery, bringing all of your favorite tools together alongside exciting new prospects.
 For more information on integrations, check out https://github.com/integrations.
 Find even more tools at https://github.com/works-with.

 ![The GitHub Integrations Directory](../img/github-ecosystem.png)

-You may even find some new, indispensable tools to help with continuous integration, dependency management, code quality and much more.